Eco-Friendly Ways to Clean Your Bathroom

 If your faucets have a lot of lime deposits around them, you should use pure apple cider vinegar without diluting it.
 Apply it directly to the tap and let it sit for 10 minutes.
 Then scrub the area well with an old toothbrush.
 Use a dry cloth to polish the faucet.
 You’ll see how it shines, and it’s very effective.

-As you can see, cleaning your bathroom in an eco-friendly way is simple and it gives you great results.
+As you can see, to clean your bathroom in an eco-friendly way is simple and it gives you great results.
 Why not try it today?